thinkcompute/thinkcompute.github.io/think_and_compute/12-backtracking.md

 name: py-solve
 linenos: True
 caption: |
     The final function for looking for a sequence of moves that depicts a solution to the peg solitaire computational problem.
-The source code of this listing and all the previous ones is available [as part of the course material](http://comp-think.github.io/python/peg_solitaire.py) and includes the related test cases.
+The source code of this listing and all the previous ones is available {Download}`as part of the material of the course<./python/peg_solitaire.py>` and includes the related test cases.
 ---
 def solve(pegs, holes, last_move):
     result = None